ManindraDeMel/My-CPU/report.md

 - Backward compatibility: Maintaining compatibility with the base ISA imposed restrictions on the addition of new instructions or modifications to existing instructions.
 This limitation might have influenced the design choices made while extending the ISA, potentially leading to suboptimal designs or limiting the overall performance improvements that could be achieved.

 Despite these limitations, the extended ISA successfully provides additional ALU operations, logical shifts, and support for ALU and Memory immediates, which contribute to the custom CPU's enhanced performance and flexibility.
-However, it is essential to acknowledge the trade-offs made in the design process to achieve these improvements while understanding the impact of these choices on the CPU's overall capabilities.